Shakil-1501/TSAI/README.md

 [Work-Link]()

-Basic Pytorch architecture for working with neural networks, introduces you to nn.Module, optimizers, forward and backward pass, datasets, how to apply simple augmentation.
+Basic Pytorch architecture for working with neural networks, introduces you to structure of model how it is framed using nn.Module, optimizers, forward and backward pass,softmax, datasets, how to apply simple augmentation.

 </details>